vincentdjojo/vincentdjojo/README.md

 - 🔭 Startups I'm working on include ...
 LucentLife, Tap-On and FLU
 - 🌱 I’m currently learning ...
 Machine Learning
 - 👯 I’m looking to collaborate on ...
-Arduino and Raspberry PiProjects
+Arduino and Raspberry Pi Projects
 - 🤔 I’m looking for help with ...
 Machine Learning
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... vincentdjojo#3241 (Discord)